 DVD entries must adhere to professional production standards that will ensure compatibility and playback on standard, consumer desktop DVD players.
 It is the entrant’s responsibility that the program that is entered can be easily identified on the DVD menu.

-All films being submitted to ACFF shall have completed production after [TBD] and may be duplicated for internal use by the selection committee and board of directors.
+All films being submitted to ACFF shall have completed production after May 15, 2018 and may be duplicated for internal use by the selection committee and board of directors.